digitalascetic/iron-router-i18n/README.md

 ```javascript
      Router.route('/about');
 ```
-with the default implementation will generate three routes with path: `/en/about`, `/es/about`, `/it/about`.
+with default implementation will generate three routes with path: `/en/about`, `/es/about`, `/it/about`.

 #### getLangCode(path)